 Japan Writers Conference

-Call for papers for the 2017 conference
+Call for proposals for the 2018 conference

 All published writers, translators, editors, agents and publishers who would like to lead a session are welcome to submit proposals.
 We especially encourage proposals from new submitters.
 One of the strengths of the Conference has been variety, and the best way to foster variety is to have new presenters each year.